jonataneriksson/Vimeo-Video-Field-for-Kirby/README.md

-# Vimeo-Video-Field-for-Kirby
+# Vimeo-Client-for-Kirby
-Videos from Vimeo PRO to Kirby CMS
+Client Wrapper for Vimeo API in Kirby CMS.